fusion5/x86-64-linux-cpu-trap-flag/README.md

 00000020: c348 89f0  .H..
 ```

-Each line is output by interrupt handler called after each
+Each line is output by interrupt handler called after each CPU instruction.
-CPU instruction.
-The handler receives in a parameter the address that has
+The handler receives in a parameter the address of the opcode that
-been executed by the program, and it outputs 4 bytes from that address on.
+follows the one just executed, and it outputs 4 bytes from that address on.

 ## Background